irawoodring/343/syntax-and-semantics/PITCHME.md

 **Syntax**
 ***

 This grammar is ambiguous.
-Any grammar that has a sentential form for which there are two or more possible parse trees as ambiguous.
+Any grammar that has a sentential form for which there are two or more possible parse trees is ambiguous.

 We don't want ambiguity in a grammar.
 ---